ibm-cloud-docs/CDN/rules-and-naming-conventions.md

   * Be fewer than 254 characters
   * End with a valid top-level domain name
   * Must not contain more than 10 labels
-  * Must not end in `cdn.appdomain.cloud` or `cdnedge.bluemix.net` (that ending is used for CNAMES and is reserved)
+  * Must not end in `cdn.appdomain.cloud.` or `cdnedge.bluemix.net.` (that ending is used for CNAMES and is reserved)

 Refer to RFC 1035, section 2.3.4 for more details.

 Furthermore, we highly recommend the use of a fully qualified domain name as your CDN hostname.
 Choose a name of the form `www.example.com` rather than a root domain name (also referred as Zone Apex or Naked domain), of the form `example.com`.
 You must create a CNAME Record for the CDN hostname you use, and the DNS RFC 1033 requires the root domain record to be an A Record, not a CNAME.
 Further clarification is provided in RFC 2181, section 10.1